Mouse Guard: Mouse Guard: Black Axe

-Mouse Guard: Weasel War of 1149
+Mouse Guard: The Weasel War of 1149

 In August 2009 Petersen said in an interview with Comic Book Resources that after Black Axe he would start working on the fourth title in the series that would take place during the mouse war with the weasels in winter 1149.
 His plan was for the story to cover eight issues.
 He also continued: "I'm scared to death of drawing a war because that's daunting.
 In the fifth book, we're coming back to this time-line post-winter".
 Recently however the comic's progress has slowed down due to Petersen's personal family matters regarding his mother being afflicted with Parkinson's disease.

 Mouse Guard: Legends of the Guard

-In October 2009, Petersen announced a new mini-series anthology spin-off, featuring stories from the Mouse Guard world by other creators, including Jeremy Bastian, Nate Pride, and Mark Smylie.
-The anthology was published in four issues, with a single-volume collected edition published in November 2010 (ISBN 978-1932386943).
+A miniseries anthology spin-off, featuring stories from the Mouse Guard world by other creators, including Jeremy Bastian, Nate Pride, and Mark Smylie, was published in four issues, with a single-volume collected edition published in November 2010 (ISBN 978-1932386943).
 It won the Eisner Award in 2011 for Best Anthology.

 A second volume of Legends of the Guard was published in December 2013, and volume 3 was published in December 2015.